If you have an emergency problem like:

 Because of COVID-19, some companies may not want to send their workers to do repairs.
 But plumbers, electricians, exterminators, and other professionals are still allowed to work as essential workers.

-Most town office buildings and courthouses are closed for the public to enter.
-But they are still open for business.
+Even if a town office building or courthouses are closed for the public to enter they are still open for business.
 They can still help you get your landlord to make repairs.

 You can still call your city or town’s Board of Health or Inspectional Services.
 They may come to your house, or they may ask you to send them pictures and describe the problem.
 And they can order your landlord to make repairs.

 - Use this Verified Complaint for Temporary Restraining Order to ask the court for help.
-Email your local housing court or Call the clerk’s office to find out how to file your case.
+Call the clerk’s office of your local housing court to find out how to file your case.

 Or try the MassAccess interactive interview, Complaint for a Temporary Restraining Order, that lets you complete, review, sign and send your request for a Temporary Restraining Order to the court from your smart phone or computer.